AutoMove Online Solutions

 Step 3; Web build

-Braid developed the organisational structure for the management of jobs being placed on the platform and being bid for/assigned to supplier companies.
-Braid developed the business rules by which customers and suppliers would operate, along with company rules (given there were 5 shareholder businesses) Ensuring the rules met all 5 supplying companies existing procedures, interfaced with their technical platforms and provided a standard that all companies could adhere too was the achieved objective.
+Braid developed the organisational structure for the management of jobs being placed on the platform and being assigned to supplier companies.
+Braid developed the business rules by which customers and suppliers would operate, along with company rules.

-Braid developed the project structure and plan in partnership with the AMOS owners and the development teams.
-We managed the building of the web interface, api’s and admin platforms.
-As the project developed the business rules and processes were further developed by Braid in conjunction with the AMOS owners.
+Braid developed the project structure and plan in partnership with the AMOS owners.
+We managed the building of the web interface, API’s and admin platforms.
 Some of the partner companies needed to migrate to a new accounting platform (Xero) to ensure the interface would work, but this recommended change had other benefits within the organisations.

-Braid coordinated the testing methodology, delivering all initial testing, and guiding partner companies and client companies through the testing process.
-The accumulated feedback was built into the project to improve the platform and satisfy a variety of shareholder requirements as well as make tweaks that would suit potential client companies.
+Braid coordinated the testing, delivering all initial testing, and guiding partner companies and client companies through the testing process.

 Braid established the accounting function (Xero) and the secure interfaces between the platform and accounts for all charges related to the platform